 This course has compulsory off-campus placement requirements for those students undertaking the Industry-based Learning (IBL) stream.

 This course is designed for students who wish to study the application of computer-based technologies and systems to meet individual and organisational information needs.
 The course enables students to gain the knowledge and skills needed to use IT effectively and to use, develop and manage IT-based systems.
 It is a highly practical course which prepares graduates for careers working with information and IT in business, government and industry.

 The course covers a wide range of aspects of IT, from technical computing, which focuses on the technology itself, to information and business-related themes which focus on information needs and the way in which IT can be used to support them.
 In addition to compulsory core studies in fundamental IT concepts, the course provides the students with the option to specialise by taking major or minor streams of study in fields of their choice, within IT and/or in another discipline.
-Eligible students at the Caulfield campus may participate in the Industry Based Learning (IBL) program, in which they undertake a 22-week industry placement and receive a generous scholarship.
+Eligible students can apply to participate in the Industry Based Learning (IBL) program, in which they undertake a 22-week industry placement and receive a generous scholarship.
 For more information, refer to 'Industry Based Learning Program' information below.

-Applicants who qualify for the Industry Based Learning (IBL) programIndustry Based Learning (IBL) program (http://www.infotech.monash.edu.au/ibl) are awarded a scholarship (currently valued at up to A$19,000) and undertake a 22-week industry placement with a participating company as directed by the University.
+Applicants who qualify for the Industry Based Learning (IBL) programIndustry Based Learning (IBL) program (http://www.infotech.monash.edu.au/ibl) undertake a 22-week industry placement with a participating company as directed by the University and receive a $17,000 scholarship.
 The student's work during the placement will be structured and assessed as part of the degree.

 IBL students are required to be available during the normal vacation period in summer and winter for special units and IBL placements.